Khayrulbuet13/dldml/README.md

 If you encounter issues:
 1. Check the troubleshooting section above
-2. Review the logs in the terminal
+2. Review the logs in the terminal or Docker containers
 3. Check the API documentation at http://localhost:8000/docs
 4. Open an issue on GitHub